Developmint/nuxt-webfontloader/README.md

 ## Adding Google Fonts with Font Display option

-If you like to use Goggle Fonts with font-display option, this is possible.
+If you like to use Google Fonts with font-display option, this is possible.

 **But there is a small difference if you want to add only one Font Family or more than one**.